 We have adopted a written code of business conduct and ethics that applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
-Following this offering, a copy of the code will be made available on the investor relations section of our website, which is located at www.polarpower.com.
+A copy of the code is available on the investor relations section of our website, which is located at www.polarpower.com.
 If we make any substantive amendments to, or grant any waivers from, the code of business conduct and ethics for any officer or director, we will disclose the nature of such amendment or waiver on our website or in a current report on Form 8-K.